jamiehand/jamiehand.github.io/index.md

 Now, I am a software engineer, and
 I am excited to be a Media Tech intern with NBCUniversal's News Group this summer!
-I am currently developing a Slack bot in Node.js to help streamline the code release process for NBCNews.com and Today.com.
-I am also collaborating with fellow interns (remote and in Seattle) on an innovation project and will be working on the NBCNew.com team later in the summer.
-The staff at NBCU's Seattle office is wonderful, and I'm enjoying learning from them and creating software that will improve their workflow.
-I'm looking forward to what the rest of the summer holds!
+I am currently developing a Slack bot in Node.js to help streamline the code release process for [NBCNews.com](http://www.nbcnews.com/) and [Today.com](http://www.today.com/).
+I am also collaborating with fellow interns (remote and in Seattle) on an innovation project and will be working on the NBCNews.com team later in the summer.
+The staff at NBCU's Seattle office is wonderful -- they are helping me learn about the city, NBCU, and the needs and complexities of news technology.
+I'm enjoying learning from them and creating software that will improve their workflow.
+I look forward to what the rest of the summer holds!

 ### I am an explorer.